d-atkins/ghost-diary-gateway/README.md

 As students who are a part of an intensive tech program, we are caught in a constant battle against adversity: we withstand crushing pressure and celebrate exhausting wins on the regular.
 It's natural to wonder how everyone else is doing when under such great stress, but it can feel troublesome to constantly pester your peers for something so little.
 Ghost Diary aims to solve this problem.

-Ghost Diary is a greenfield project that began as an idea and ended as a full-featured, professional application.
+Ghost Diary is a greenfield project that began as an idea and has been realized as a full-featured, professional application.

 The back-end was built with Ruby on Rails and Sinatra, Materialize was used to add a little polish to the front-end, and users authenticate through GitHub via OmniAuth.

 [David Atkins](https://github.com/d-atkins), [Elom Amouzou](https://github.com/eamouzou), [Jenny Klich](https://github.com/jklich151), [Maria Ronauli](https://github.com/mronauli)